Environment, Society, and Culture, Minor

 Liberal Arts (Code 489-401)

 The Environment, Society, and Culture minor enables students to probe the human dimensions of environmental issues through a variety of courses crossing many disciplines.
-Built around a core science requirement, the program is rounded out with courses in ethics, philosophy/religion, history, sociology, geography, and economics—courses that examine social conflict and the policies that engender and address conflict.
+Built around an integrative curriculum involving ethics, environmental science, philosophy/religion, history, sociology, geography, and economics—students in the minor examine social and environmental conflicts and the policies and strategies to address these conflicts.
 This minor is open to all students; while perhaps best suited to students majoring in the humanities and social sciences, it is designed to be flexible so that students can tailor it to meet their particular needs and interests.

 In this minor, students gain the ability to answer critical environmental challenges ranging from air quality, food production safety and distribution, loss of critical habitats, issues related to urban growth, climate change, water pollution, and the spread and prevalence of disease, while applying principles or environmental justice, civic engagement and strategic policy approaches.
 These solutions require students to integrate and apply concepts and tools of multiple disciplines from across the university and into the community.

 Contemplation of the environment raises many questions, some of them clearly scientific in nature: “What chemical is polluting the river?
 What are that chemical’s toxicological properties, and how will they affect the ecosystem?”
 Some of the questions raised transcend the purely scientific perspective: “Who is dumping that chemical in the river?
 Why did they make that choice—was profit involved?
 Mere carelessness?”
 Or “Do any societal needs drive demands for this chemical?
 Can those needs be met in alternative ways?”
 And “Who lives by the river, what socio-economic conditions brought them there and how are they affected by this chemical’s presence?”
 Or again—“What laws pertain to the river?
 To whom does the river ‘belong’?”
-Such questions, equally important and as intellectually challenging as the purely scientific inquiries, in fact provide a larger context for the science.
-To ask this full range of questions is to think ecologically—that is, with an awareness of the entire mechanism—about environmental issues.
+To ask this full range of questions is to think holistically—that is, with an awareness of the entire system—regarding environmental issues.

 |This minor requires a minimum of 24 credits, of which at least 12 credits must be from courses numbered 300 and higher.|